-14 fast, delicious weeknight dinners that'll make your life easier
+14 fast and delicious weeknight dinners that'll make life easier

 RELATED: Healthy back-to-school breakfast recipes to start the day off right!

-No-boil lasagna noodles speed up this comfort food favorite.
+No-boil lasagna noodles speed up the cooking time with this comfort food favorite.
 There are endless ways to customize this casserole with different ingredients so that even the pickiest eater will love it.

 These chicken breasts are packed with flavor and require only a handful of ingredients.
 Wrap them up in crispy lettuce leaves with slivers of cucumbers, thinly sliced scallions and a drizzle of hoisin sauce.

 Frozen shrimp, frozen veggies are your friends!
-Use 'em for this $5 ramen noodle dish.
+Use 'em all for this $5 ramen noodle dish.